Key insights from public labor market data

 Software Engineers

-Strong Demand Across Tech, Management, and Operational Roles
+Strong Demand Across Tech, Service, and Healthcare Roles

 What Skills Are Employers Looking For?